KunduVineet/Real-Time-Chatting-Application/README.md

-# WhatsApp Clone (Android)
+# real Time Chatting Application (Android)

-This is a **WhatsApp Clone** Android application that mimics key features of the WhatsApp mobile app.
+This is a **Real Time Chatting ** Android application that mimics key features of the WhatsApp mobile app.
 Users can send and receive messages, create chat groups, share media, and more.

 ## Features